MicrosoftDocs/azure-devops-docs/docs/pipelines/tasks/utility/extract-files.md

 ---
-title: Extract Files | VSTS or Team Foundation Server
+title: Extract Files | Azure Pipelines or Team Foundation Server
-description: Learn how you can extract files from archives to a target folder using minimatch patterns on VSTS and Team Foundation Server TFS ms.topic: reference ms.prod: devops ms.technology: devops-cicd
+description: Learn how you can extract files from archives to a target folder using minimatch patterns on Azure Pipelines and Team Foundation Server TFS ms.topic: reference ms.prod: devops ms.technology: devops-cicd